 There are five main types of cybersecurity.

-In organisations which work on an internal network, security measures are required to protect against external and internal threats and unauthorised access.
+In organisations that work on an internal network, security measures are required to protect against external and internal threats and unauthorised access.
 This can include extra logins, multi-factor authentication and monitored internet access.

-These security tools are in the form of firewalls, antivirus programs and encryption programmes which run on specific software.
+These security tools are in the form of firewalls, antivirus programs and encryption programmes that run on specific software.
 They prevent third-party infiltration into your data.

 Critical Infrastructure Security

 This is cyber security which affects critical infrastructure, and whilst not everyone works within these industries, we are all affected if there is an infiltration of the electricity grid, water purification, traffic lights, shopping centres or hospitals.
 For example, in 2017, the NHS was subject to a major data breach (Wannacry) due to outdated security systems.
 It affected nearly 10,000 patient records and cost the NHS £92m.